Welcome to The Art Institute of Charlotte, a campus of South University, where creativity and individuality are respected and encouraged.

 costs, median debt, federal salary data, alumni success, and other important info.

-The Art Institute of Charlotte is one of The Art Institutes, a system of over 50 schools throughout North America.
-Programs, credential levels, technology, and scheduling options are subject to change.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University. ©2014 The Art Institutes International LLC.
+The Art Institutes is a system of over 50 schools throughout North America.
+Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
+Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
+Administrative office: 210 Sixth Avenue, 33rd Floor, Pittsburgh, PA 15222 ©2014 The Art Institutes International LLC.

 Our email address is email@example.com.